d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-data-set.md

     print(name, '=', data)
 ```

-We use the `batchify` function just defined to specify the mini-batch reading method in the `DataLoader` instance.
+We use the `batchify` function just defined to specify the minibatch reading method in the `DataLoader` instance.

 ## Put All Things Together